azzamallow/MimicJS/README.markdown

-What is Mimic?
+What is MimicJS?
 ==============

-Mimic is a specification framework for Javascript designed with Behaviour Driven Development (BDD) and agile in mind.
-Rather than simply providing the mechanics of most frameworks (such as stubbing, mocking), Mimic allows a developer to clearly specify the behaviour of an object using its natural syntax, making their unit tests concise and easy to read.
+MimicJS is a specification framework for Javascript designed with Behaviour Driven Development (BDD) and agile in mind.
+Rather than simply providing the mechanics of most frameworks (such as stubbing, mocking), MimicJS allows a developer to clearly specify the behaviour of an object using its natural syntax, making their unit tests concise and easy to read.

-On top of this, Mimic provides the developer with the ability to assert the behaviour of jQuery.
+On top of this, MimicJS provides the developer with the ability to assert the behaviour of jQuery.
 A developer can "mimic" the jQuery object, and any use of the object will be recorded and can be asserted in a specification.

-Mimic was conceived by azzamallow, and has the continued support of DiUS Computing Pty Ltd. Thanks guys :)
+MimicJS was conceived by azzamallow, and has the continued support of DiUS Computing Pty Ltd. Thanks guys :)

-Mimic doesn't replace other BDD frameworks
+MimicJS doesn't replace other BDD frameworks
 ==========================================
-Mimic is designed to be used in conjunction with the testing framework of your choice.
-Working with these frameworks, Mimic help developers write meaningful unit tests using BDD syntax.
+MimicJS is designed to be used in conjunction with the testing framework of your choice.
+Working with these frameworks, MimicJS help developers write meaningful unit tests using BDD syntax.

-Mimic currently works seamlessly with both Jasmine and ScrewUnit, though is not limited to just these frameworks.
+MimicJS currently works seamlessly with both Jasmine and ScrewUnit, though is not limited to just these frameworks.

 Releases
 ========